The winners will be announced at Executive Dinner on September 14th.

-The individuals or organisation pinpointing global and local trends, changes or needs within the life science sector and stimulating us in our joint understanding and reflection around where we are heading.
+The individuals or organization pinpointing global and local trends, changes or needs within the life science sector and stimulating us in our joint understanding and reflection around where we are heading.
 This prize is awarded to someone driving the discourse of our sector forward, allowing for an open climate of debate and opinions, with factfulness and clear voicing.

 Jury member Janet Hoogstraate, Chair Management Board, Valneva Sweden

 “Using our experience and knowledge together with our curiosity, we should all stimulate each other towards critical and strategic thinking seeing the whole picture, visualizing potential blind spots.
 Some people do this in a particular effective and motivating way and with that help individuals and our life science area forward.
-I feel that this behaviour should be encouraged and rewarded.”
+I feel that this behavior should be encouraged and rewarded.”

 Why is it important to highlight this area?

 “With misinformation reaching out to us we need people to be thought leaders presenting with facts and insights, creating an open climate, allowing debate instead of judging or spreading fear.
 A thought leader points out and explains trends and stimulates us to taking the next steps in our thinking.”